confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     You will notice that the UI looks very similar to the Confluent Cloud dashboard.

-2. Click on the cluster, then click on **Topics**, and you should notice the **dbserver1.inventory.customers** topic that we had created in Confluent Cloud in Step 3.
+2. Click on the cluster, then click on **Topics**, and you should notice the **dbserver1.inventory.customers** topic that you had created in Confluent Cloud in Step 3.
 This is our first confirmation that Control Center and local Connect cluster are successfully connected to Confluent Cloud.

     <div align="center">
        <img src="images/c3-all-topics.png" width=50% height=50%>
     </div>

 3. Click on **Connect**.
 You will see a cluster already here named **connect-default**.
 If not, please refresh the page.
-This is our local Connect cluster that we have running in Docker.
+This is our local Connect cluster that you have running in Docker.

     <div align="center">
        <img src="images/c3-all-connect.png" width=75% height=75%>
     </div>

-4. Click on **connect-default**, **Add Connector**, and then on the **PostgresConnector Source** tile that we installed in Step 8.
+4. Click on **connect-default**, **Add Connector**, and then on the **PostgresConnector Source** tile that you installed in Step 8.

     <div align="center">
        <img src="images/c3-browse-connect.png" width=75% height=75%>
     </div>

-5. As the final step in deploying the self managed PostgreSQL CDC Source connector, we will now create the connector.
+5. As the final step in deploying the self managed PostgreSQL CDC Source connector, you will now create the connector.
 Enter the following configuration details:
     ```bash
     Name = PostgresSource
     Tasks max = 1